Short course Best Interests Assessor - Deprivation of Liberties Safeguards (BIADOLS)

 How you'll learn

-The six day-long workshops are led by Jacqueline Harry and Dr Robert Johns, both of whom have a background and interest in social work law.
+The six day-long workshops are led by highly experienced lecturers with a background and interest in social work law.

 You will engage in mentored work-based learning or shadowing, and arrange to carry out three one-hour observations in a care home or hospital, with which you are not ordinarily involved.
 At the end of the course, you will submit a portfolio of observations.